 We drove up with Del and Sean heading through Addo town, towards the Addo Elephant National Park main gate but before reaching it we took the signposted Zuurberg Mountain Village dirt road to the left.
 The serpentine road winds up the mountain with some tight turns.
 We were in a VW Polo and managed on the road quite fine; although, it was bumpy in places and more cautious driving was needed when the road was wet.
 The Village is ~1h30 from central PE (map).
 Along the way, we spotted warthog and ostriches, with some antelope bones scattered near one of the fence lines.
-Zuurberg is surrounded by the Addo Elephant Park so keep a look out for animals while driving past.
+Zuurberg is surrounded by the Addo Elephant Park (see post here) so keep a lookout for animals while driving past.

 The Village accommodation looked lovely and inviting.
 The different coloured houses and little verandahs overlooked the valley rolling below (we were ready to check in there and then).
 There are also rooms available within the Manor to stay at.
 The Manor is 150 years old and you can see and feel the history of the place.
 There are seating areas spread through the Manor.
 There were many tourists checking in and out and some guests were chatting while warming themselves by the wonderful large fireplaces.
 Some people were enjoying warm drinks while others treated themselves to drinks from the bar.
 We sat down and enjoyed a warm cup of tea and snacked on rusks and scones, all freely available at the self-service station in the dining room.
 There were also two Manor cats stretching out in front of the fire, without much care for the world around them.

-The lunch buffet commenced 13:00 and we suggest booking a table to avoid disappointment.
+The lunch buffet commenced at 13:00 and we suggest booking a table to avoid disappointment.
 The starter was a delectable butternut soup and a fresh bread roll.
 This is the only course served to your table.
 In the middle of the dining hall was the table for the warm fish (linefish: Dorado) and salads (lettuce, tomatoes, pepperdews, peppers, feta, pasta, cucumber, couscous and more!).